 Early summer tends to be a primary time for weed control in pastures, but fall can also be an appropriate time to manage certain weeds with a systemic herbicide in grass hay and pastures that have been mowed or grazed.

 In particular, biennials such as common burdock and bull and musk thistles are much easier to kill while they are in the rosette stage of growth and prior to surviving a winter.
 (The same is true of the dandelions in your lawn.)
 Once these weeds awake in the spring, they grow rapidly with the goal of reproducing and it becomes more difficult to control them.

 Thus, Sept.
 1 into Oct. can be favorable conditions for applying weed control herbicide.
 But keep in mind that with both biennial and perennials species, adequate leaf tissue must be present and it should be reasonably healthy to absorb the herbicide.

 Favorable air temperatures should also be a consideration immediately before, during, and after application.
 In general, the warmer the better, with daytime high temperatures in the mid 50's at a minimum.
 Cold nights and cool, cloudy days will reduce and slow the effectiveness of the applications.
 The more active the weeds are growing, the better the herbicide performance.

 Additional strategies to keep in mind:

-6) Use herbicides with good soil residual activity carefully.
+- Use herbicides with good soil residual activity carefully.
 They shouldn’t be used on cropland or land to be rotated to crops.
 Herbicide-treated grasses may, for a time, carry a residue that can be transferred to the soil by hay, livestock manure or urine.
 Be sure to read and observe all label precautions.
-For more information on rangeland and pasture weed control, weed identification, species-specific rate and timing recommendations, and more, visit www.RangeAndPasture.com.
+Fine more information on rangeland and pasture weed control, weed identification, species-specific rate and timing recommendations here.